wp-plugins/peters-login-redirect/readme.txt

 add_filter( 'rul_before_user', 'redirectByIP', 10, 4 );`

+Note that the same extensibility is available for logout redirects with this filter:

+* rul_before_fallback_logout

+It takes 3 parameters:

+* $empty: This is simply set as false in case you don't have any redirect URL to set.
+* $requested_redirect_to: A redirect parameter set via POST or GET.
+* $user: A PHP object representing the current user.

 == Changelog ==

+= 2.2.0 =
+* 2011-09-21: Support basic custom logout redirect URL for all users only.
+Future versions will have the same framework for logout redirects as for login redirects.

 = 2.1.1 =
 * 2011-08-13: Minor code cleanup.
 Note: users now need "manage_links" permissions to edit redirect settings by default.